Information for singers

 Morning

-10.00 - Choirs on the stage for a warm up and the draw for the order for choir recitals and ensembles
+9:15 - Choirs assemble on stage and the draw for the order for choir recitals and ensembles takes place

 Evening